shawnweisfeld/FY18P20Labs/AzureIaaS/AzureOSS/step01.md

 Enter same passphrase again: [Type passphrase again]
 ```

-Now, after your key was created just *cat* the content of your public key (if you used a different location, make sure you use the correct file).
+Now, after your key was created just `cat` the content of your public key (if you used a different location, make sure you use the correct file).
 This is the key you will be pasting in your azure cli to create the VM.

+The `cat` command is used to work with files.
+In this case we are printing the contents of a file to the console.
+Later we will be using the `cat` command to create a new file.

 ```
 cat ~/.ssh/id_rsa.pub